waqqasiq/web-push-node/README.md

 Other notes:
 * Tested in Google Chrome.
 Works!
 * Web push will be enabled in Safari 16 in macOS 13 or later.
 And notification permission has to be a user gesture.
 User needs to click bell icon to sign up for notifications.
 Then user is prompted to allow notification.
-* Store subscription data in Database for sending notification to multiple/all users.
+* Store subscription data object in Database for sending notification to multiple/all users.
 Example subscription object:
      ```
      {
           "endpoint":"https://fcm.googleapis.com/fcm/send/e6v-8iFiuNY:APA91bGYnmJSg8tM0QJYUiTJKhM6N7f6NsbjPYD9eLV0AfOfa7R1cSp_VvzkeuLcU5_YGCuD3xX2vog6xAnb-zif9fQpD_9zQhG5UuyLkY1O3k1FhUooHQRp42Pt_HyH06ltoUBi-duG",